reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 Analysis can be launched automatically (via Project Settings) or manually (via the menu on All launches view).
 After the process is started, all items with defect type “To investigate” with logs (log level >= 40 000) from the analyzed launch are picked and sent to the Analyzer Service and the service ElasticSearch for investigations.

-#### How Elasticsearch returns candidates for analysis
+#### How Elasticsearch returns candidates for Analysis
 Here is a simplified procedure of the Auto-analysis candidates searching via ElasticSearch.

 When a "To investigate" test item appears we search for the most similar test items in the analytical base.
-We create a query which searches by several fields, message similarity is a compulsory condition, other condition boosts the better results and they will have a higher score (boosted conditions are similarity by unique id, launch name, error message, found exceptions, numbers in the logs and etc.).
+We create a query which searches by several fields, message similarity is a compulsory condition, other conditions boost the better results and they will have a higher score (boost conditions are similarity by unique id, launch name, error message, found exceptions, numbers in the logs and etc.).

 Then ElasticSearch receives a log message and divides it into the terms (words) with a tokenizer and calculates the importance of each term (word).
 For that ElasticSearch computes TF-IDF for each term (word) in the analyzed log.
 If the level of term importance is low, the ElasticSearch ignores it.